Head First (TV series)

 Head First is an Australian documentary television series which premiered on ABC2 from 1 May 2013.
 It is presented by Sabour Bradley.
-The series focuses on controversial topics in Australian society such as transgender issues, stem cell research, the porn industry, and rhino poaching in Africa.
+The series focuses on controversial topics in society such as romance scams, sex tapes, the Northern Territory intervention, performance-enhancing drugs, transgender issues, stem cell tourism, porn addiction, and rhino poaching in Africa.

 The second season of the show aired on ABC1 from 16 July 2014.
 The series was a critical success.
 Ratings for the fourth episode of season 1 were the highest overnight figures for an ABC2-commissioned show ever.
-Reruns air on both ABC2 and ABC1.
+Reruns air on ABC2, ABC1 and ABC iview.